FREQUENTLY ASKED QUESTIONS

 Bikes which are not of standard design must be approved by the organisers before the event.
 The organisers reserve the right to withdraw a participant from the event if their bike is considered, in the organiser’s opinion, to represent a danger to the cyclist or other participants.
-Please note that fixed wheel bikes (bikes that use the pedals as a brake) are not permitted.

 You are not permitted to have unconventional handlebars including triathlon bars, aero bars, clip-ons, prayer bars, Spinaci bars and cow bars.
 However, MTB bar ends are permitted on mountain bikes.